MatthewMarinets/ap_sc2_notes/playing_the_beta.md

   * If you're more technical than I'd expect any reader of this guide to be, Vim and Emacs are also options
   * For the love of god, do not use Visual Studio
 * If you need to keep your system Python libraries clean (ie don't want Archipelago 3rd party libraries interfering with other Python projects), you can use `python venv` to make a project-specific Python install

+### [Deprecated] Dependency download failing with "can't find rust/cargo"
+This was a temporary problem caused by an update to a dependency library called `jellyfish` around Dec 2024.
+It should no longer be a problem.
+`jellyfish` uses Rust in addition to Python for some extra speed.
+It precompiles for a wide variety of operating systems and Python versions.
+As of 8 December 2024, a new version (1.1.2) came out, which does not yet have precompiled downloads for most versions of Python on Windows.
+1.1.0 has working downloads on Windows for Python 3.8 ~ 3.12, so you can run `pip install jellyfish==1.1.0` to install this version, then run `pip install -r requirements.txt` to install the remaining requirements, and you should be good to go.
+Note running `setup.py` when dependencies are partially installed won't work, as it may try to upgrade jellyfish as part of installing the other dependencies.
+Alternatively, you can install Cargo from the Rust foundation so pip will automatically build the library for your Python version and platform.

+You can check the downloadable versions of jellyfish on [their PyPI page](https://pypi.org/project/jellyfish/#files).